bih/spotify-ruby/.github/ISSUE_TEMPLATE.md

-*Before you log an issue, please, make sure that that the problem you're reporting hasn't been reported (and potentially fixed) already.*
+*Before you log an issue, please, make sure that the problem you're reporting hasn't been reported (and potentially fixed) already.*